-The Business Statistics course is designed to introduce students to the concepts, methods, and statistical tools used in making business decisions.
+This course will focus on introducing students to the concepts, methods, and statistical tools used in making business decisions.
 The goal of this course is to present opportunities for students to learn how to perform various business analyses for interpreting data and providing writing results to support business planning and decision making.
+(3 credits)

 Student Learning Outcomes (SLOs)

 Upon completion of the course, the students will be able to: